 - Memorial Service Ideas for Another Loved One

 When you are experiencing deep grief, it can be hard to think outside the box.
-Perhaps you would like to have an alternative memorial service.
+Perhaps you would like to have an alternative memorial service, like the unusual traditions around the world.
 But you might only know about some of the popular alternatives.
 Playing contemporary funeral songs during the ceremony is one.
 Calling the funeral a celebration of life is another.
 Those are both great options, but there are many others to consider.

 Here are some unique memorial service ideas.
 Maybe one will speak to you.